nicksonho/LegacyLink/README.md

 ## Known Challenges

-- Misalignment between frontend and backend on Clerk token handling (currently resolving)
+- Misalignment between frontend and backend on Clerk token handling (currently resolving), require more time to solve this issue
 - Delay in setting up Socket.io for real-time messaging due to token-based auth
 - Need for more frontend-backend communication testing in Postman and Expo

 ---